VioletThe25th/OnePiece_Chat/README.md

 - We specify which node image we want to use, I used the `slim` version.
 - We copy everything
 - We run the project

+## Deployment
+To deploy our project, we used render, the chat app is up on this adress : https://onepiecechat.onrender.com